herkkules/herkkules/README.md

 **Institution:** University of Helsinki
 **Estimated Completion:** 2025

-- **Thesis:** Investigates digital venture data structures, emphasizing the role of innovative frameworks in venture scaling.
+- **Thesis:**  Data Structures in Venture Operations

-- **Research Institution:** Part of a globally recognized European university, ranked 107th by THE in 2025.
+- **Academic Rigour:** Globally recognized European research university, ranked 107th by THE in 2025.

 ### M.Sc. in Management & M.Sc. in Software Engineering
 **Estimated Completion:** 2026

 - **Thesis:** Digital shell companies for community participation in capital investments